azsdk/azsdk-docs/07-Customizing-AzSDK-for-your-Org/Readme.md

 }
 ```
 #### How Alert Monitoring works?
-Once Alert Monitoring is enabled it will setup a Runbook in Automation account which will be triggered when any AzSDK activity alert is fired.
-This Runbook will then send alert logs to central telemetry.
+Once Alert Monitoring is enabled it will setup a runbook in Automation account which will be triggered when any AzSDK_Registered activity alert is fired.
+This runbook will then send alert logs to central telemetry.